morganmayday/tayen-core/archetypes/banner/tactician.md

 A third-level tactician can, as a free action once per arc, if shit's already hit the fan this scene, tell the Spinner what their objective this scene is.

 While the tactician pursues that goal, they receive a +2 confidence bonus this scene on _all_ checks to pursue it.
 If the goal is thwarted, though, they _immediately_ lose 4 Grit and take 2 Stress.

-Strategic Play: tbh idk what this'd *be* but it's a vibe for an ability name